danidee10/danidee10.github.io/_posts/django/2018-01-13-realtime-django-5.markdown

 fe662fd9de834fc	fanout  # our Exchange
 {% endhighlight %}

-You can see a lot of exchanges that RabbitMQ uses internally but there's our exchange at the bottom.
+You can also see some inbuilt exchanges.

 Now we're going to dynamically create queues and bind them to the exchange we created earlier so they can receive messages.